egemenberk/PriceGetter/README.md

 # price_bot
-This is telegram bot, that is capable of keeping track of the items that are provided by the user through telegram client
+This is telegram bot, that is capable of keeping track of the items that are provided by the user through telegram client.
+It notifies the user if price of any item changes.

 # Requirements
     pip3 install beautifulsoup4